 Day 1 of Your Yellowstone Itinerary

-Rise and shine!
+Rise and shine for an early morning!
 After spending a restful night in the gateway town of West Yellowstone, you’re conveniently located right near Yellowstone National Park’s West Entrance.

 There’s no time to waste because your first day is going to take you on an exciting tour of the Yellowstone Lower Loop.